 Porsche Silver Steeds, Porsche racing, a dedication 1948-1965

-Our highly anticipated upcoming publication Porsche Silver Steeds, is now available for pre-order and set for dispatch after mid-November 2021.
-Presented in two hand-bound versions, a Standard Edition and a Luxury Leather Edition.
 The book is a lavishly illustrated monograph by prize-winning author Roy Smith, covering the most fascinating period of Porsche’s racing history.
 It spans 460 pages and includes over 660 images, many of which are rare and previously unpublished from the Porsche archives.
+Presented in two hand-bound versions, a Standard Edition and a Luxury Leather Edition.

 Many top drivers started their careers in the little silver cars that came out of the Porsche workshops in Zuffenhausen, where ingenuity, creativity, and above all excellence was always the target.
 This was a workshop where exceptional engineers and technicians designed and built world beaters – ‘Silver Steeds’.